Nursing Homes Now Cost $11,000 a Month. 7 Ways Families Are Paying for It.

 1. Medicaid Spend-Down

-Medicaid pays for nursing home care, but only after your parent has depleted nearly all their assets.
+Medicaid pays for nursing home care, but only after a parent has depleted nearly all their assets.
 In most states, that means less than $2,000 in countable resources.
-A spouse living at home can keep a portion of joint assets (the Community Spouse Resource Allowance), which in 2026 ranges from roughly $30,828 to $154,140 depending on the state.
+A spouse living at home can keep a portion of joint assets (the Community Spouse Resource Allowance), which in 2026 ranges from roughly $30,828 to $154,140 depending on the state.3

 The spend-down process is brutal.
 Families liquidate savings, sell second cars, cash out small investments.
 And here's the part that catches people off guard: there's a five-year lookback period.
 Any gifts or transfers made in the prior 60 months can trigger a penalty period during which Medicaid won't pay.
 An elder law attorney (typical cost: $2,000 to $5,000 for a full Medicaid plan) can help structure assets legally, but the window for that work closes fast once a parent enters a facility.

-What you might miss: Medicaid-funded beds aren't available everywhere.
-Some facilities limit the number of Medicaid patients they accept, meaning your parent could face a transfer if they convert from private pay to Medicaid at a facility with a cap.
+What's easy to miss: Medicaid-funded beds aren't available everywhere.
+Some facilities limit the number of Medicaid patients they accept, meaning a parent could face a transfer when converting from private pay to Medicaid at a facility with a cap.

 2. Long-Term Care Insurance

-If your parent bought a policy 15 or 20 years ago, this is the moment it was designed for.
+A policy bought 15 or 20 years ago is the kind of coverage this moment was designed for.
 Typical benefits cover $150 to $300 per day, with a defined benefit period of two to five years.
 Some policies adjust for inflation; many don't.

-What you might miss: Hybrid policies that combine life insurance with long-term care riders have grown sharply since 2020.
-If you never need the care, the death benefit passes to heirs.
+What's easy to miss: Hybrid policies that combine life insurance with long-term care riders have grown sharply since 2020.
+If the care is never needed, the death benefit passes to heirs.
 These policies typically require a lump-sum premium ($50,000 to $150,000) or a ten-year payment plan.

 3. Veterans Aid and Attendance Benefit

-What you might miss: Many families assume their parent doesn't qualify because they served during peacetime or never saw combat.
-The actual requirement?
-Ninety days of active duty with at least one day during a wartime period.
+What's easy to miss: Many families assume a parent doesn't qualify because they served during peacetime or never saw combat.
+The actual requirement is 90 days of active duty with at least one day during a wartime period.
 Korea, Vietnam, Gulf War, and post-9/11 all count.

 4. Life Insurance Conversion